 Noel Churchill, Owner and CEO of Rainbow OPTX

-With ShipBob’s proprietary warehouse management software, you can search orders by tracking number, destination country, the number of items it contains, filter by sales channel, fulfillment center location, as well as get full transparency into performance such as fulfillment speed, orders fulfilled on time, accurately, claim-free, and much more.
+With ShipBob’s proprietary warehouse management software, you can search orders by tracking number, destination country, the number of items it contains, filter by sales channel, and fulfillment center location, as well as get full transparency into performance such as fulfillment speed, orders fulfilled on time, accurately, claim-free, and much more.

-What to look for in your next warehouse management system
+3 things to look for in your next warehouse management system

 If you are set on managing your own warehouse, make sure you do your due diligence and get a warehouse management system that works for your business’s unique needs.

-Software that connects to your store(s)
+1. Software that connects to your store(s)

 Integrations with your online stores will make everything go smoothly, from sending individual tracking info back to customers to monitoring sales trends to be able to support demand.
-By feeding in your sales channels, the warehouse management system will generate pick lists that optimize each picker’s workflow based on logic that matches your warehouse design and items ordered.
+By feeding in your sales channels, the warehouse management system will generate pick lists that optimize each picker’s workflow based on the logic that matches your warehouse design and items ordered.

-Software that’s compatible with your warehouse equipment
+2. Software that’s compatible with your warehouse equipment

-Based on how your warehouse is set up and operates, you’ll want to make sure any warehouse management system you use is compatible with the scanners, terminals, labels and printers, scales, handheld or wearable devices, and other physical equipment or hardware you use.
+Based on how your warehouse is set up and operates, you’ll want to make sure any warehouse management system you use is compatible with inventory scanners, terminals, labels and printers, scales, handheld or wearable devices, and other physical equipment or hardware you use.
 If not, be sure to factor in any additional purchases you’ll have to make.

 In addition to hearing how other businesses have had success with a specific warehouse management system, including those similar in size and industry, look for examples of time and money savings demonstrated through the software such as: